gbkr-com/exo/README.md

 - [OrderProcess](run/order-process.go)
 - [Delegate](run/delegate.go)

-The central component is `Dispatcher`.
-When it receives a new order, it creates a goroutine for an `OrderProcess` to work on that order.
-An `OrderProcess` is simply a link to a `Delegate` which does the real work on the order.
+The `Dispatcher` receives orders and market data.
+For each new order it creates an `OrderProcess`, and launches a goroutine to manage work on that order.
+The `OrderProcess` has no order handling logic: it passes all updates to its associated `Delegate` to do that work.

 The `Dispatcher` and `OrderProcess` are the 'container' surrounding a delegate.
 Both do not need to know much about an order apart from its identity.
 Both use Go generics so that the basic `mkt.Order` can be extended without affecting how `Dispatcher` and `OrderProcess` work.